Repaying Your Sleep Debt. Can You Catch Up on Lost Sleep?

 Few ways to recover from your sleep debt

-Schedule your sleep: Track your sleep and set up a regular sleep and wake-up time.
+Schedule your sleep: Track your sleep and schedule a regular sleep and wake-up time.
 Ritualizing sleep time helps you avoid the reasons you find to stay up longer.
 Over time, you will become more familiar with your ideal sleep window as you get accustomed to this routine.

 Keep your coffee aside: Getting enough sleep is related to the amount of caffeine you consume during the day.
 Caffeine interferes with your circadian melatonin rhythm and delays the onset of sleep if consumed close to your bedtime.
 Avoid caffeine 4 hours before sleep.